Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{modham}, we introduce the GN lattice model and implement the SCMF approximation in order to study the equilibrium phase diagram of our model.
 In Sec.~\ref{LME_TDSC}, we discuss the self-consistent LME approach for the time-dependent quench problem and derive the corresponding dynamical equations for the correlation matrix elements.
 In Sec.~\ref{isopost}, we analyze the post-quench dynamics of the closed system ($\gamma=0$), whereas Sec.~\ref{pqc} studies the case $\gamma>0$.
 In Sec.~\ref{concl}, we summarize our results and offer an outlook.
 The Appendix provides details about our derivations as well as additional results.
 In App.~\ref{freen}, we derive the equilibrium free energy.
-In App.~\ref{LME_appe}, we derive the LME from a microscopic model describing quasiparticle tunneling between the system and a metallic substrate, and in App.~\ref{ananon}, we derive the exact solution for the post-quench dynamics in the absence of self-consistency.
+In App.~\ref{LME_appe}, we derive the LME from a microscopic model describing quasiparticle tunneling between the system and a metallic substrate, in App.~\ref{ananon} we derive the exact solution for the post-quench dynamics in the absence of self-consistency, and, in App.~\ref{GGE}, we investigate the large-time behavior of our system, in view of the special role played by quantum integrability for $\gamma=0$ in combination with the ETH, see, for instance, Ref.~\cite{Yuzbashyan2016}.